spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/data-import/data-import-categories/merchandising-setup/product-merchandising/file-details-product-relation.csv.md

 ---
 title: File details- product_relation.csv
 originalLink: https://documentation.spryker.com/2021080/docs/file-details-product-relationcsv
+originalArticleId: ce1a13ce-5d62-4e75-9af5-912210f3a8f0
 redirect_from:
   - /2021080/docs/file-details-product-relationcsv
   - /2021080/docs/en/file-details-product-relationcsv
+  - /docs/file-details-product-relationcsv
+  - /docs/en/file-details-product-relationcsv
 ---

-This article contains content of the **product_relation.csv** file to configure [Product Relation](https://documentation.spryker.com/docs/product-relations) information on your Spryker Demo Shop.
+This article contains content of the **product_relation.csv** file to configure [Product Relation](/docs/scos/dev/features/{{ page.version }}/product-relations/product-relations.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: